What is the course about?

 What will we cover?

-The accents mentioned above plus exercises to strengthen articulation, improve focus and compare with own accent and others.
-It may be possible to take requests for particular accents depending on the number of students.
+The accents mentioned above plus exercises to strengthen methodology, improve focus and compare with own accent and others.
+It may be possible to take requests for particular accents.

 What will I achieve?

 By the end of this course you should be able to...

 Break down any accent into its component parts for self-study.